 - Lowers blood sugar and blood pressure

-- Improves sleep quality, lessening fatigue, and helping to lose weight
+- Improves sleep quality, lessens fatigue, and helps to lose weight

 - Boosts energy and mood